HenrikJoreteg/hjs-webpack/README.md

 This is mostly just some add-ons to [webpack](http://webpack.github.io/) so most of the credit goes there.

-If you're interested in building apps this way.
-Keep an eye on http://learn.humanjavascript.com and follow me on twitter [@HenrikJoreteg](http://twitter.com/henrikjoreteg).
+If you're interested in building apps this way, watch the free section of the tutorials at http://learn.humanjavascript.com it shows basic usage of this module.
+Also, you can follow me on twitter [@HenrikJoreteg](http://twitter.com/henrikjoreteg).

 Big thanks to co-maintainer [@LukeKarrys](http://twitter.com/lukekarrys) for helping find/fix some really annoying bugs.